 AGMA believes in a proactive approach to addressing sexual harassment in the workplace and in work-related activities.
 As discussed more fully below, we have been assisting our members in identifying and reporting sexual harassment and negotiating with our signatory employers to establish the tools necessary to address misconduct in the workplace.
-We also are providing our members with access to counseling, legal support and other resources, and collaborating with our sister unions in the entertainment industry to develop “best practices” for confronting and eliminating sexual harassment in the workplace.
+We are helping our members enforce the provisions of their collective bargaining agreements, providing access to counseling and other resources, and collaborating with our sister unions in the entertainment industry to develop “best practices” for confronting and eliminating sexual harassment in the workplace.

-In 2015, AGMA established a confidential reporting tool to receive reports of sexual and other forms of harassment.
+Since 2015, AGMA has provided a confidential reporting tool to receive reports of sexual harassment and other forms of discrimination.
 We encourage members to report any allegation of discrimination, abuse or harassment in the workplace or in work-related activities.
-Although members must include their names in the report, if requested, AGMA will keep the members’ names confidential to the fullest extent possible.
+The advantage of using this reporting mechanism is that it allows AGMA to uncover patterns of misconduct at particular companies.
+And, although we ask members to provide their names in the report, AGMA will keep this information confidential to the fullest extent possible.

-- Name of the person making the report;
+- Name and position of person making the report;

-- Name of the person(s) accused of misconduct;
+- Name of the employer, person/position of individual accused of misconduct;

 - Working relationship of the member to the accused;